ififfy/flipflip/docs/config.md

 * `Fullscreen` - display player in fullscreen mode
 * `Start Immediately` - don't wait for full scene to load, start as soon as first image loads
   * _Be aware this may cause the beginning to be janky, while the sources continue loading_
+* `Click to Progress` - enables the ability to advance to the next image in a scene by simply clicking the currently displayed image.
+  * `While Playing` - by default, this is only enabled while playback is paused, enable this secondary option to allow Click to Progress, even while the scene is playing
 * `Show Adv Easing Controls` - enables controls for advanced [easings](effects.md) in effects
 * `Show Audio Info` - when enabled, [audio information](audio_tagging#tagging-a-track) will appear during playback when a track changes.
   * _This only ever applies to the first playlist_